|Homepage.||This page: Not one of Lancia's most popular designs perhaps? the 4dr Beta.|

 Although the styling of the Beta saloon would rarely set hearts fluttering, the 4 door version of the Beta did have a few neat design tricks beneath its sober skin.
 The engine was canted back in the subframe, to improve weight distribution over the front wheel drive setup (the Monte Carlo was rear engined so had a similar layout, just in reverse).
 All four wheels had disc brakes, at a time when some manufacturers were still using drums at the back.
 Power was from a Fiat-derived twin cam engine (re-worked by Lancia), and MacPherson struts were fitted to each corner.

 Today, it is mainly the sports/performance versions of the Beta that are preserved, although a few of the saloons have made it into the 21st century too.
-You can place free Lancia parts ads here at oldclassiccar, and below are some external links to Lancia & Beta enthusiast websites:
+You can place free Lancia parts ads here at oldclassiccar, and below is a link to an external site for a Lancia & Beta enthusiasts' club:

 |Website by ableweb.|